saltstack/salt/doc/topics/releases/oxygen.rst

 Salt Minion now no longer need to be configured against a specifig DNS name or IP address of a Master.

-For this feature Salt Master is now require port 4520 for UDP broadcast packet to be opened and Salt Minion is expected to be able to send to the same port UDP packets.
+For this feature Salt Master now requires port 4520 for UDP broadcast packets to be opened and the Salt Minion be able to send UDP packets to the same port.

 Connection to a type instead of DNS
 ===================================

 By now each Minion was connecting to a Master by DNS or IP address.
 From now on it is possible also to connect to a _type_ of a Master.
-For example, in the network there are three different Masters, each corresponds for a particular niche or environment or specific role etc. Minion supposed to connect only to one of those Masters that is described approriately.
+For example, in a network there are three different Masters, each corresponds for a particular niche or environment or specific role etc. The Minion is supposed to connect only to one of those Masters that is described approriately.

-To achieve such effect, each `/etc/salt/master` configuration should have a `discovery` option, which should have `mapping` element with arbitrary key/value pairs.
+To achieve such an effect, each `/etc/salt/master` configuration should have a `discovery` option, which should have a `mapping` element with arbitrary key/value pairs.
 The same configuration shoul be on the Minion, so then when mapping matches, Minion recognises Master as its connection target.

 Example for Master configuration (`/etc/salt/master`):